-The international jurisdiction of the foreign court will be examined only in exceptional cases provided for in article 45 of new Brussels FRANCE property or tenancies of immoveable property, the courts of the member state in which the property is situated have exclusive jurisdiction (article 24
+The international jurisdiction of the foreign court will be examined only in exceptional cases provided for in article 45 of new Brussels I (article 35 of old Brussels I).
+This is especially the case in consumer law and insurance law disputes, or in the case of French courts having exclusive jurisdiction according to article 24 of Brussels I. For example, in proceedings that have as their object rights in rem, immovable property or tenancies of immovable property, the courts of the member state in which the property is situated have exclusive jurisdiction (article 24 of new Brussels I and article 22 of old Brussels I).